Best road bike helmets 2025: From budget to high-end, rated by experts

 How to choose the best road bike helmet

-There are two parts to consider when it comes to a helmet.
-The first is the technical side.
 Said simply, you need a helmet that is safe.
 This might sound obvious but it's worth consideration because there is a lot of confusion surrounding what that might mean.
-You'll find lots of claims but remember, every single helmet on the market will have gone through testing as mandated by the location you are buying it in.
+You'll find lots of claims but remember, every single helmet on the market will have gone through testing as mandated by the government in your area.

-To give you an idea of what that means, we can take a look at the US CPSC (consumer product safety commission) certification.
-The CPSC mandates a series of tests covering peripheral vision, positional stability, dynamic strength of retention system, and impact attenuation.
-Every helmet sold in the US will have had to pass those tests covering the ability of a helmet to stay on your head and protect it when you hit the ground.
-Consider that your backstop, with equivalent certifications in place in different regions of the world.
+To give you an idea of what that means, we can take a look at the US CPSC (Consumer Product Safety Commission) certification.
+The CPSC mandates a series of tests covering peripheral vision, positional stability, dynamic strength of the retention system, and impact attenuation.
+Every helmet sold in the USA will have had to pass those tests covering the ability of a helmet to stay on your head and protect it when you hit the ground.
+There are equivalent certifications in place in different regions of the world.

-While there are still a few brands that make women-specific helmets, we interviewed a host of people from around the industry as well as a PhD in Cognitive Neuroscience to ask 'do women need a women-specific helmet?
+While there are still a few brands that make women's-specific helmets, we interviewed a host of people from around the industry, including Kelly Murphy, who has a PhD in Cognitive Neuroscience, to ask 'do women need a women-specific helmet?'

 The answer was a resounding no, and we found that there's no performance or comfort benefit.
 Just like in bikes, there's as much scope for difference between two people of the same gender as there is across different genders.